Rho Geminorum: Components

-The final companion in the WDS, the magnitude 7.86 WDS 07291+3147 E (Rho Geminorum C), has a larger still separation of 756 arcseconds, translating to a separation perpendicular to the line of sight of about 18600 AU.
+The final companion in the WDS, the magnitude 7.86 WDS 07291+3147 E, has a larger still separation of 756 arcseconds, translating to a separation perpendicular to the line of sight of about 18600 AU.
 The position of this star relative to the primary has remained consistent over decades, indicating that it has a common proper motion and is therefore a wide tertiary component.
-The wide separation has also facilitated for observations without contamination from Rho Geminorum A, and as of such Rho Geminorum C has its own Gliese catalogue number (273.1) and Hipparcos catalogue number (36357).
+The wide separation has also facilitated for observations without contamination from Rho Geminorum A, and as such component E has its own Gliese catalogue number (273.1) and Hipparcos catalogue number (36357).
 The Hipparcos parallax is consistent with that of the primary to 1σ, leading to a probability that they are bound of approximately 100%.
 The star is also known to be a BY Draconis variable with a period of 11.63 days, caused by varying brightness as starspots move across the stellar surface across its rotation period.
-While the derived age for Rho Geminorum A of 2.1 billion years is not excessively young, Rho Geminorum C is still very active: It has an S'HK of about 0.5, a value similar to that of the near-analogous Epsilon Eridani whose Log R'HK is -4.45.
-This is much higher than a "quiet" value of <-4.8, making Rho Geminorum C bizarrely active for a modestly old star.
+While the derived age for Rho Geminorum A of 2.1 billion years is not particularly young, component E is still very active: It has an S'HK of about 0.5, a value similar to that of the near-analogous Epsilon Eridani whose Log R'HK is -4.45.
+This is much higher than a "quiet" value of <-4.8, which would make component E bizarrely active for a modestly old star.

 The Rho Geminorum system is an interesting look into a system architecture similar to the 40 Eridani system while the most massive component is on the main sequence, before becoming a white dwarf.